The Mills Brothers: Rise to stardom

 Other hits followed – "Goodbye Blues", their theme song, "Nobody's Sweetheart", "Ole Rockin' Chair", "Lazy River", "How'm I Doin'", and others.
 They remained on Brunswick until late 1934, when they signed with Decca, where they stayed well into the 1950s.
 On all of their Brunswick records, as well as the early Deccas, the label stated, "No musical instruments or mechanical devices used on this recording other than one guitar".

 They were a hit on CBS in 1930–1931, particularly when they co-starred on the popular The Fleischmann's Yeast Hour hosted by Rudy Vallee.
 From 1932 to 1933 they had a radio series in which they were billed as the "Four Boys and a Guitar".
 Before their show announcers explained to listeners that the only instrument was a guitar, as the vocal effects made many listeners think they were brass instruments.
 The brothers were sponsored by Standard Oil, Procter & Gamble, Crisco, and Crosley Radio.
 They began appearing in films.
 Their first, The Big Broadcast (Paramount Pictures, 1932) was an all-star radio revue that included Bing Crosby, Cab Calloway, and the Boswell Sisters.
-They also made three "bouncing ball" cartoon shorts for the Fleischer Brothers.
+They also made three Screen Songs "bouncing ball" cartoon shorts for Fleischer Studios and Paramount.

 Between 1933 and 1935, the Brothers starred with Crosby for Woodbury Soap in Bing Crosby Entertains, making 27 appearances in all on the CBS radio show.
 They also recorded their classics "Lazy Bones", "Sweet Sue", "Lulu's Back In Town", "Bye-Bye Blackbird", "Sleepy Head", and "Shoe Shine Boy".
-Their film appearances included Twenty Million Sweethearts (Warner Brothers, 1934), Operator 13 (MGM, 1934) and Broadway Gondolier (Warner Brothers, 1935).
+Their film appearances included Twenty Million Sweethearts (Warner Bros., 1934), Operator 13 (MGM, 1934) and Broadway Gondolier (Warner Bros., 1935).